-Join Gerry O'Brien for an in-depth discussion in this video Solution: Add two numbers with a function, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Solution: Add two numbers with a function, part of Learning C# (2014).

 In the challenge of round functions we asked you to…create a function that accepts two numbers and adds them together.…We can output that information to the screen as well.…When we create functions they exist within classes.…So, what I'm going to do is, go to the end curly brace of my main method.…Press Enter a couple times, just to provide some white space here.…I'm going to create a function that doesn't return any…values and simply adds two numbers that get passed into it.…Because we're going to call it from a static method, which is…main, this method should also have the static modifier in front of it.…

 We said it won't return any values back.…So therefore we, will use the void keyword.…And, because we're going to add two numbers together, we…essentially want to use a name that is explanatory for our function.…Now, because we're adding two numbers together, we can simply use the…name Sum, which would make sense for a summation of two numbers.…Opening up our parenthesis for our function…means that we now have the opportunity…

 - Controlling program flow

 - Building functions

 - Managing resources with the garbage collector

 Skill Level Beginner